cotrpepe/Algorithm-Practice-LinkedList/README.md

 =============================
 [![Build Status](https://travis-ci.org/cotrpepe/practice-cpp-linkedlist.svg?branch=master)](https://travis-ci.org/cotrpepe/practice-cpp-linkedlist)

-This project is for my study.
+This is a sample project for my study.

 ## How to Build